 e.
 List all noxious weeds and invasive species known to be on or near the site.
+Not applicable.This is a nonproject proposal.

-5. Animals
+5. Animals [help]

 a.
 List any birds and other animals which have been observed on or near the site or are known to be on or near the site.

 Examples include:

-birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bass, salmon, trout, herring, shellfish, other \\\\\\ Not applicable.
-This is a nonproject proposal.
+birds: hawk, heron, eagle, songbirds, other: mammals: deer, bear, elk, beaver, other: fish: bases, salmon, trout, herring, shellfish, other:

-- b.
+b.
 List any threatened and endangered species known to be on or near the site.
-Not applicable.
-This is a nonproject proposal. - c.
+Not applicable.This is a nonproject proposal.

+c.
 Is the site part of a migration route?
 If so, explain.